(Above: Stephen Hawking experiencing a zero-G environment in 2007. NASA Photo)

 In the Guardian interview Hawking went even farther than he did in his book.
 When asked whether given his serious health problems he ever feared death, he replied that the idea of an afterlife is a “fairy story for people afraid of the dark.”
 He said he compared the brain to a computer which simply shuts down when its parts finally break.
 “There is no heaven or afterlife for broken down computers,” so there is none for us, Hawking was sure.

 In his opinions, Stephen Hawking only echoed the beliefs of many people today, whether or not they be scientists.
 For them, the evidence not only of their eyes but also from the instruments of science is conclusive.
 Their bodies go away, come apart, with the basic elements that once made them up leaching away.
 Eventually there is nothing left save, perhaps, a few fragments of bone.
 In enough time even those disappear.
-What more evidence that everything ends with death would you need?
+What more evidence would you need that everything ends with death ?

 For Hawking and those past and present who agree with him, belief in an afterlife is a coward’s choice.
-People only continue stubbornly to believe in life after death out of terror that their lives will finally, utterly end – that they can’t bear the thought that not just their bodies, but their personalities and consciousness will just instantly cease with their final breaths.
+People only continue stubbornly to believe in life after death out of terror that their lives will finally, utterly end—that they can’t bear the thought that not just their bodies, but their personalities and consciousness will just instantly cease with their final breaths.

 I have certain religious beliefs about what happens when one passes from this mortal world, but I won’t bother you with those here.
-The fact is, there are lots of different beliefs about life after death, and despite the apparent scientific evidence to the contrary these still persist.
-There are those that (to speak in stereotypes) imagine heavenly choirs playing golden harps–unless you are among the condemned who burn instead in fiery cauldrons.
-There are some who are convinced that a blessed few will live in paradisaical bliss while the rest of humanity rests forever in mindless nothingness.
+The fact is, there are lots of different beliefs about life after death, and despite the ostensible scientific evidence to the contrary these still persist.
+There are those that (to speak in stereotypes) imagine heavenly choirs playing golden harps—unless you are among the condemned who burn instead in fiery cauldrons.
+There are some who are convinced that a blessed few will live in paradisaical bliss while the rest of humanity slumbers forever in mindless nothingness.
 Still others are persuaded they will spend the eternities praising God.
 Others believe that we have recurrent lives here on Earth, each life a hopeful step in progression towards a seamless Nirvana where self ends and completeness reigns.
 And there are many shades in between.

 All of these have equal weight to those who don’t believe in them—which is to say no weight at all, since each requires its believers to entertain certain propositions for which there is no objective evidence.
 A Catholic, a Protestant, a Buddhist, a Moslem, or even a Mormon like me accepts the premise that there is a continuation of some aspect of mind or soul or spirit even beyond the grave.
 Yet when challenged, none of us can point to anything that proves our view is correct.
 There’s no help for it—our beliefs, though heartfelt, are evidence to no else but ourselves.